csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Nov 21
+Gradually seem to be getting better at getting my eye in as far as thinking about both *how* I want a layout to look and *how* to achieve that layout.
+Still have to consult the CSS and HTML references quite a bit (which will likely be the case for awhile until I get more used to the **incredibly wide array of commands and how they are all subtley different**, but for now, I'm seeing real progress with how much I understand and how much I can do by hand.

 ## Nov 20
 Getting the hang of some of this stuff, but all the formatting and alignment commands and syntax is more than a little bit confusing for me.
 Hopefully plugging away at it will help, but I'm trying to not just fall back on the easiest "words on a page" look to force myself to improve.